AnnaFromPoland/git-cheatsheet/README.md

-# MOST USEFUL KNOWLEDGE NUGGETS ABOUT GIT & GITHUB
+# MOST USEFUL KNOWLEDGE NUGGETS ON GIT & GITHUB

 ## TOP BEST GIT TOOLS & LEARNING RESOURCES
 [git cheatsheet dot org](https://gitcheatsheet.org/how-to) - a tonne of most useful easy as a piece of cake explained "how to" do x code snippets